teretzdev/meetme-discord-11/README.md

 ## Prerequisites
 - Node.js and npm should be installed on your system.
 You can download them from [nodejs.org](https://nodejs.org/).
 - RabbitMQ and MongoDB should be installed and running on your system.
+- An OpenAI account to obtain the API key for AI service integration.
 - Google Cloud account for OAuth credentials setup.

 ## Installation